Back to school routine tips

 - Buy an alarm clock for your children.

-- Create a mental (or physical) “to-do list” for them that includes the order to get ready: eat breakfast, get dressed, brush teeth, don’t forget lunch, re-pack Chromebooks that have been charging, etc.
+- Create a mental (or physical) “to-do list” for them that includes the order to get ready: eat breakfast, get dressed, brush teeth, don’t forget lunch, re-pack Chromebooks that have been charging, etc. (Do the same routine even if you don’t leave the house– you still need to get up, get dressed, eat breakfast, and get logged into class).

-- If you have a child that doesn’t eat breakfast, find something of nutritional value they can consume easily, such as a protein and vitamin shake or a peanut butter and jelly sandwich.
+- If you have a child that doesn’t eat breakfast, find something of nutritional value they can consume easily, such as a protein and vitamin shake or peanut butter and jelly sandwich.
 (Bonus points if it can be prepared the night before.)
 It can be a long time until lunch, they need the protein, carbs, and other nutrients to hold them over.